Planar lattices do not recover from forest fires: Proof of Theorem 4

-To compute the number of sets $X \subset R_n$ with $\calD(X) = D$, we need to consider all possible values of $T$ and all the different ways of assigning the labels $d_i$ to its edges.
+To compute the number of sets $X \subset R_n$ with $\mathcal{D}(X) = D$, we need to consider all possible values of $T$ and all the different ways of assigning the decorations $d_i$ to its edges.
 By Lemma~\ref{lemma:catalan} there are at most $4^k$ choices for $T$.
-The number of ways to assign the labels is obviously bounded by $\permut(D)$.
-Proposition~\ref{prop:X} follows, with $K = 8\cdot4$. \end{proof}
+The number of ways to assign the decorations is obviously bounded by $\mathcal{Q}(D)$.
+Proposition~\ref{prop:X} follows with~$K = 8\cdot4$. \end{pf*}